jbmorley/ISCache/README.md

                        forContext:ISCacheURLContext];

-N.B.
-You do not require this code and it will actually cause ISCache to throw an exception as you are not allowed to register more than one handler per context.
+*This code will actually cause ISCache to throw an exception as you are not allowed to register more than one handler per context.*

 ### Completion actions